Brand Names: Stadol

 What is butorphanol (Stadol)?

-Butorphanol is used to treat moderate to severe pain.
+Butorphanol is an opioid pain medication that is used to treat moderate to severe pain.
 It is also used as part of anesthesia for surgery, or during early labor (if childbirth is expected to be more than 4 hours away).

-Butorphanol may also be used for purposes other than those listed in this medication guide.
+Butorphanol may also be used for purposes not listed in this medication guide.

 What are the possible side effects of butorphanol (Stadol)?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Opioid medicine can slow or stop your breathing, and death may occur.
 A person caring for you should give naloxone and/or seek emergency medical attention if you have slow breathing with long pauses, blue colored lips, or if you are hard to wake up.